 These results answer the question of whether source controls alone can reasonably be expected to meet all the requirements of ALCOSAN's CD.
 Although widespread and aggressive source controls can provide significant overflow volume reduction, additional treatment rate and conveyance capacity improvements would still be necessary to meet all CD requirements.
 This is in part because ALCOSAN's combined sewer system receives significant wet weather flows from separate sanitary sewered areas, which consume wet weather conveyance and treatment capacity for significant periods of time following wet weather events.
 This makes it difficult for GSI focused on storage and slow release to perform optimally.
 Although coupling GSI with I/I reduction measures can improve system performance, the existing treatment and conveyance capacities of the system would still be sufficiently limited to inhibit full attainment with CD requirements.
 This analysis does indicate significant potential for GSI and I/I reduction to cost effectively complement traditional treatment plant and conveyance interceptor expansion projects.
-The remainder of this Section 10 will evaluate these opportunities in more detail.
+The remaining sections of this SCS will evaluate these opportunities in more detail.

-10.3.3 Opportunities to Eliminate Traditional Infrastructure in the Selected Plan
+3.3 Opportunities to Eliminate Traditional Infrastructure in the Selected Plan

-The proposed ALCOSAN improvements in the Selected Plan focus primarily on traditional tunnel conveyance/storage, tank storage, additional conveyance and increased treatment capacity.
+As shown in Figure 1-5, the proposed ALCOSAN improvements in the Selected Plan focus primarily on traditional tunnel conveyance/storage, tank storage, additional conveyance and increased treatment capacity.
 The Selected Plan also includes \$530 million in municipal improvements which focus primarily on additional conveyance capacity to convey flows to an existing point of connection to the ALCOSAN's regional system.
-The preferred - and in some cases assumed - municipal wet weather improvements as reflected in ALCOSAN's H&H models and cost estimates in the WWP, are shown in Figure 10-24.
-These improvements are described in detail in Section 9.3.
+The preferred - and in some cases assumed - municipal wet weather improvements as reflected in ALCOSAN's H&H models and cost estimates in the WWP, are shown in Figure 3-21.
+These improvements are described in detail in Section 9.3 of the WWP.
 The municipalities proposed minimal use of source controls for purposes of wet weather compliance.